Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Stability and continuity analysis

-This finishes the proof for the first estimate of $\|u\|^2_{\EQhn}$.
-The case $l_s=1$ follows similar lines. \end{proof} In the next Lemma, we will derive a bound for the norm of a discrete function on the temporal parts of the space-time boundary against the norm on the space-time volume: \begin{lemma} For any $u \in W_h$, it holds
+\end{lemma} \begin{proof} Can be found in \cref{appendix:lemma_gp_E_IpGP}. \end{proof} In the next Lemma, we will derive a bound for the norm of a discrete function on the temporal parts of the space-time boundary against the norm on the space-time volume: \begin{lemma} For any $u \in W_h$, it holds

 \end{lemma} \begin{proof} Let $\hat u = u \circ (\Theta_h^{\text{st}})^{-1}$ be the discrete function on the undeformed mesh.
 Then at each point $\hat x \in T \in \EOmlinIn$ the function $\hat u(\cdot, t)$ is polynomial an we can apply an inverse trace inequality again, cf. \cite[Thm.
 2]{WARBURTON20032765}, yielding